sf-master/record-replay-documentation/docs/form-completion.md

 ### Input Field Support (Optional)

-To mark the form as completed on pressing the **Enter key** in the **last input field with `type="text"`**, you can optionally add the `consent-confirmation-form-submit` class to this field.
+To mark the form as completed on pressing the **Enter key** in the **last input field with type `email`, `text` or `number`**, you can optionally add the `consent-confirmation-form-submit` class to this field.
 This ensures that the form is marked as completed even if it is not submitted via a button.

 **Example:**